Thursday, July 3, 2025

 "I don't know," he replied, shaking his head.
 "They probably rented out the space.
 It is a strange program,"

 A man emerged upon the raised altar/stage area of the cathedral and the crowd shushed.
 He introduced the piano player and then who the singer would be, as she was also a scholar and had dedicated much of her life and career to translating and performing these songs.
 He also instructed us to only applaud after the third, fifth, and eleventh songs (I think).
 With a swell of applause, the woman swept to the center of the stage.
 She wore a low-cut satin evening gown, her hair swept into a loose bun.
-In her middle age years, she reminded me of a flower who had begun to wilt.

 I glanced around at the magnificent setting of this cathedral and again felt a flash of confusion that this concert would be held in the house of God.